luisdiogo2071317/azure-docs.pt-pt/includes/firewall-faq-include.md

 ### <a name="how-can-i-install-the-azure-firewall"></a>Como posso instalar o Firewall do Azure?

 Pode configurar Firewall do Azure com o portal do Azure, PowerShell, REST API, ou com os modelos.
-Ver [Tutorial: implementar e configurar a Firewall do Azure no portal do Azure](../articles/firewall/tutorial-firewall-deploy-portal.md) para obter instruções passo a passo.
+Consulte [Tutorial: Implementar e configurar a Firewall do Azure no portal do Azure](../articles/firewall/tutorial-firewall-deploy-portal.md) para obter instruções passo a passo.

 ### <a name="what-are-some-azure-firewall-concepts"></a>Quais são alguns conceitos de Firewall do Azure?